kohkimakimoto/FMDBx/README.md

 @end
 ```

 Register database with an instance of migration class.
+It runs migration tasks.

 ```Objective-C
 [[FMXDatabaseManager sharedInstance] registerDefaultDatabaseWithPath:@"database.sqlite"